 - “About whom” refers to the fact that the information collected must be personal information about an individual.
 For example, a survey that collects data about the activities of an organization, rather than its members, is not human subjects research.

 - “Intervention” includes physical procedures and manipulations of the subject or the subject's environment for research purposes.
 For example, taking a saliva or blood sample from a subject or having a subject view a video would be considered a research intervention.

-- “Interaction” refers to communication between the researcher and the subject.
-For example, research that includes face‐to face, mail, internet and phone interactions (e.g. surveys), as well as other modes of communication would be considered an interaction.
+- “Interaction” refers to communication or interpersonal contact between the researcher and the subject.
+For example, research that includes face-to face, mail, internet and phone interactions (e.g. surveys), as well as other modes of communication would be considered an interaction.

-- “Identifiable private information or biospecimen” means the identity of the subject is or may be readily ascertained by the researcher or others or associated with the information.
-For example, research with a de‐identified data set is not research with human subjects because the data are not individually identifiable.
+- “Identifiable private information or identifiable biospecimen means the identity of the subject is or may be readily ascertained by the researcher or associated with the information.
+For example, research with a de- identified data set is not research with human subjects because the data are not individually identifiable.

 - “Private information” includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, or information that has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public.
 Private information must be individually identifiable in order to be considered information to constitute research involving human subjects.
 Examples of private information include medical or academic records or personal journals.